Maya Kodnani

-Maya Surendrakumar Kodnani is a former Minister of State for Women and Child Development in the Government of Gujarat.
+Maya Surendrakumar Kodnani is a former Minister of State for Women and Child Development in the Government of Gujarat, India.
 Kodnani joined the 12th legislative assembly of Gujarat after being elected to represent the constituency of Naroda as a candidate for the Bharatiya Janata Party.

 In 2012, Kodnani was sentenced to twenty-eight years' imprisonment for her participation in the Naroda Patiya massacre during the 2002 Gujarat riots but acquitted in 2018 by the Gujarat High Court.
-Kodnani was one of the most high-profile individuals to be convicted in the case, as well being the only woman among the accused.
+Kodnani was one of the most high-profile individuals to be convicted in the case, as well as being the only woman among the accused.

 Early life

 Kodnani is the daughter of a Sindhi Rashtriya Swayamsevak Sangh (RSS) worker who moved to India during the Indian Partition.
 She had her early education in a Gujarati-medium school.
 She also joined Rashtra Sevika Samiti, the parallel organisation of RSS for women.

 Kodnani joined the Baroda Medical College from where she did her MBBS and Diploma in Gynaecology and Obstetrics.
 She set up Shivam Maternity Hospital at Kubernagar in Naroda, Ahmedabad.